ssachnof/CSC466_final_project/README.md

  A): predict who wins game given 1st half of data
  B): predict who wins game given whole game's data

 Ryan question: Deciding between:
- A) Who will win a game based on last 10 games
- B) Predict record of a team after midway point of season
+ Classifier to predict who will win playoff games based on how well teams did in the season

 Grayson Question:
  Clustering based on the play-style of teams (Offense focused, balanced, etc..)